Sheffield and Midland Railway Companies' Committee: Opening

 However, by the end of the century congestion around Stockport had increased, and with speed limits, gradients and curves, the Midland looked for yet another route.
-The New Mills and Heaton Mersey Railway was authorised in 1897 from New Mills South Junction, between New Mills and Buxworth through Disley Tunnel.
+The New Mills and Heaton Mersey Railway was authorised by the Midland Railway Act 1897 (60 & 61 Vict. c. clxxxiii), running from New Mills South Junction, between New Mills and Buxworth through Disley Tunnel.

 Modern times

 The earlier lines remain busy as the Hope Valley Line, as does that from New Mills through Disley Tunnel, where it branches to the old LNWR line from Buxton at Hazel Grove railway station into Stockport.
 However the stations from Hazel Grove to Manchester Central closed in 1967 and have practically disappeared, although the section of the railway between Didsbury and Manchester Central has reopened as a Metrolink line.
 There are hopes that this will extend further in the future through Heaton Mersey, and then leaving the alignment and heading into Stockport town centre.

 It became a corporate body, renamed the Great Central and Midland Joint Committee, on 22 July 1904.
 It was vested in the British Transport Commission under Transport Act 1947.